KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 * mobile and apps are increasing in popularity.
 In some developing countries, a mobile phone may be the first and only "computer" people can afford, which is perhaps why many of the countries recording the highest levels of Google Trends search interest for [The Bible App](the_bible_app_case_study.md) are African countries.

+Missed opportunities
+* Due to lack of knowledge/foresight
+* Pre-existing assumptions

 * Changing lifestyles (digital and philosophical reorganization)

 ### The "Business" Opportunity